joel-foo/wordle-unlimited/README.md

+# WORDLE

-# WORDLE UNLIMITED: try as many times as you like.
+It's unlimited - try as many times as you like.

 hosted on <https://wordle-merciless.netlify.app/>